elsiklab/maizemine_doc/docs/index.md

 ![Query link to return to Query Builder](./images/fig14c_querybuilder_v3_allproteins_results.png "Query link to return to Query Builder")

-Back in the Query Builder interface, begin by clicking the &#x002B; (plus sign) next to “Chromosome” to expand the Chromosome feature class (red arrow #1) and then select “summary” (red arrow #2).
-Be sure to use the “Chromosome” feature class and not the “Chromosome Location” feature class that is located lower on the model browser.
+Back in the Query Builder interface, begin by clicking the &#x002B; (plus sign) next to "Chromosome" to expand the Chromosome feature class (red arrow #1) and then select "summary" (red arrow #2).
+Be sure to use the "Chromosome" feature class and not the "Chromosome Location" feature class that is located lower on the model browser.

 ![Restricting a search to a specific chromosome](./images/fig15a_modbrows_constrain_chr1.png "Restricting a search to a specific chromosome")

-Next, click “Constrain” next to the “DB identifier” attribute (red arrow #3).
-In the constraint pop up box, select “=” from the drop-down and enter “chr1” into the text field; then click “Add to Query”.
+Next, click "Constrain" next to the "DB identifier" attribute (red arrow #3).
+In the constraint pop up box, select "=" from the drop-down and enter "chr1" into the text field; then click "Add to Query".

 ![Chromosome identifier constraint pop up](./images/fig15b_modbrows_constrain_chr1.png "Chromosome identifier constraint pop up")